caiomsouza/MicrosoftCustomVisionAIWorkshop/README.md

 ## Use Case 1 - Lab 1 - Social Distance Image Detector
 This lab 1 explains how to use Microsoft AI to detect Social Distance using Microsoft Customvision.ai (AI/ML) and Microsoft PowerApps.
 This is not production ready. <BR>

-The goal of the App is to identify Social Distance in an photo/image. <BR>
+The goal of the App is to identify Social Distance in an image. <BR>
 This is a binary classification: Yes or No. <BR>

 ### Tools